kartikluke/invoicefalcon.com/faq.md

 <br/>
 <br/>
 ### How can I add a custom message to the invoice?
-To add a custom message to your invoice, click “Customize Invoice” tab in the Invoice Falcon navigation bar and then select “Message” in the right section of the page.
+To add a custom message to your invoice, click “Customize Invoice” tab in the Invoice Printer Pro navigation bar and then select “Message” in the right section of the page.

 Here, you can type a message upto 500 characters long in the field provided.